Is Chocolate Milk Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women drink chocolate milk?

-Yes, pregnant women can safely drink chocolate milk as long as it's made with pasteurized milk.
-Commercial chocolate milk from grocery stores is pasteurized and safe.
+Yes, pregnant women can safely drink chocolate milk as long as it's made from pasteurized milk.
+All commercial chocolate milk sold in grocery stores in the US is pasteurized, making it safe for pregnancy.
 Chocolate milk provides calcium, vitamin D, and protein that support your baby's bone development.
-Just be mindful of the sugar content and aim for 1-2 servings daily as part of your overall dairy intake.
+Enjoy it in moderation as part of a balanced diet, keeping in mind the added sugar content.

 What are the risks of chocolate milk during pregnancy?